Route Intercom Notifications to a Dedicated Slack Channel

 With Supportman

-Route different event types to different channels — CSAT ratings to #csat-all, DSAT alerts to #escalations, weekly digests to #support-leadership.
+Route different event types to different channels — all ratings to #csat-all, dissatisfied ratings (🙁 😠 😐) to #escalations on Pro and above, Friday team digest to #support-leadership.

-- High-priority signals (DSAT) get a dedicated channel that never gets muted.
+- High-priority DSAT signals get a dedicated channel that stays worth watching.

 How many Slack channels should I configure?